-If you experience muscle cramps it’s important to do exercise that is right for you.
+If you experience muscle cramps it’s important to do get active in a way that is right for you.
 This could be as simple as chair-based exercises or muscle stretches.

-Find out more about the benefits of exercise and the different types to focus on.
+Find out more about the benefits of physical activity and the different types to focus on.

 You may also find physiotherapy helpful.